rediacc/docs/blog/2025-07-28-infrastructure-for-agentic-ai.md

 ### Instant Production Cloning

 Most backup systems take hours to copy large databases.
-Our Copy-on-Write technology enables cloning in seconds by creating references rather than duplicating data.
+Our Smart deduplication technology enables cloning in seconds by creating references rather than duplicating data.

 Here's a simple analogy: Imagine you need to copy a huge book.
 Traditional systems write out every page by hand.
 We just make a note saying "same as the original."
 We only write new pages when something changes.
 That's why even a 100TB database can be cloned rapidly - typically in under 10 seconds.